 Adjusting Workplace Policies

-All essential city services - police, fire, public works, water and sewer - will continue without interruption.
-Other city business will continue being conducted, to the greatest degree possible, using electronic communications and other means that either do not require a physical presence at City Hall or that provide social distancing to the greatest extent possible.
+All essential city services - police, fire, public works, water and sewer - continue without interruption.
+Other city business continues being conducted, to the greatest degree possible, using electronic communications and other means that either do not require a physical presence at City Hall or that provide social distancing to the greatest extent possible.

 Building Permit and Fire Prevention Inspections

 Building permit inspections will be continuing as they often relate to fire suppression, electrical, natural gas or safe construction practices.
-Screening questions to determine if any persons present are experiencing cold or flu symptoms will be asked at the time when inspections are being scheduled.
+Screening questions to determine if any persons present are experiencing COVID-19 symptoms will be asked at the time when inspections are being scheduled.
 If individuals have been experiencing symptoms, they will be asked to not be present or away from the area during inspections.
 Staff will wear masks and practice social distancing.

 Water Meter Upgrades and Installation

-Water meter upgrades are being suspended and new water meter installations are continuing.
+Residential water meter upgrades are suspended and new water meter installations are continuing.
 As with all continuing inspections, screening questions will be asked and additional safety and distancing steps will be taken when necessary.

 Limiting City Employee Exposure to the Public While Maintaining Essential Services